jaswdr/blog/content/blog/infra-as-code-using-cdk.md

 ✅ All done!
 ```

-The output of this command also give us the commands available to synthesize our application, the synthesis process is similar to a compilation, by doing it we are generating a file that describes our CloudFormation stack, the synthesis also will check if the related code is correct.
-Finally, after the synthesis we will be able to deploy our application, we can do it right now but first we need to install our Python dependencies, lets do it inside a Python virtual environment.
+The output of this command also give us the commands available to synthesize our application.
+The synthesis process is similar to a compilation, but instead of the output been a binary it will generate a CloudFormation definition file.
+The synthesis also will do some checks to validate if our code is correct, but keep in mind that it won't get everything, sometimes you will see the errors just when creating or updating your stack in CloudFormation.

+After we do the synthesis we will be able to deploy our application, we can do it right now but first we need to install our Python dependencies.
+Lets do this inside a Python virtual environment.

 ```bash
 $ python3 -m venv .venv